keul/keul.it/content/blog/managing-multiple-react-app-single-page/index.md

 ## A better solution

-There's a great solution that fix all of the issues above (plus other I did not mentioned, like the fact that I can use `async` attribute with this) and that we will probably embrace in the future: [async-define](https://engineering.tes.com/post/async-define/).
+There's a great solution that fix all of the issues above (plus other I did not mentioned, like the fact that I can use `async` attribute on `script` tags) and that we will probably embrace in the future: [async-define](https://engineering.tes.com/post/async-define/).

-We are planning to to move in that direction in the future.

 # Important Webpack configurations to know about

-OK, so we have bot applications on the same page up and running.
+OK, so we have both applications on the same page up and running.
 For while.

 ## Clashing chunks